PennLINC/aslprep/docs/usage.rst

 All bugs, concerns and enhancement requests for this software can be submitted here: https://github.com/PennLINC/aslprep/issues.

-If you have a question about using ``aslprep``, please create a new topic on `NeuroStars <https://neurostars.org>`_ with `the "Software Support" category and the "aslprep" tag
+If you have a question about using *ASLPrep*, please create a new topic on `NeuroStars <https://neurostars.org>`_ with `the "Software Support" category and the "aslprep" tag
 <https://neurostars.org/tags/c/software-support/234/aslprep>`_.
-The ``aslprep`` developers follow NeuroStars, and will be able to answer your question there.
+The *ASLPrep* developers follow NeuroStars, and will be able to answer your question there.